Villa Paradiso

 Fruit, sweets & handcrafts • Parque Humboldt Park • Baracoa Cuba

-Thus, the park’s staff members offer educational activities in the context of the celebrations marked throughout the year’s calendar, such as the Day of the Child and Mothers’ Day.
+Thus, park rangers offer educational activities in the context of the celebrations marked throughout the year’s calendar, such as the Day of the Child and Mothers’ Day.

 Kids at Humboldt Park • Baracoa Cuba